Notes for MPhil & PhD Applicants

 Please refer to the instructions below for more information.

 A fee of £30 must be paid once the application form has been submitted.
 Once you complete your application form you will be redirected to a payment page on our website.

 - £6,500 per annum for UK students full-time and £3,250 part-time

 - £10,000 per annum for all other students full-time and £5,000 part-time

 Admissions and Interview Process

-The Admissions Committee will review applications after the 22 February 2022 deadline.
+The Admissions Committee will review applications after the 1 March 2024.
 At this first stage the Committee will make an initial decision as to whether candidates will move to the next stage in the process, and will inform applicants about their initial decision.

 The Admissions Committee will then arrange to interview those candidates who progress to the second stage.
 Interviews will normally take place in person, but other arrangements may be made if necessary.
 If applicants proceed to this interview stage, the Admissions Committee may call for further supporting materials.